Greenetwork/BLX_chain/README.md

 It also,

-* Uses off-chainworker to fetch geojson from Github and dumps to screen
+* Uses off-chainworker to fetch json from Github ~~and dumps to screen~~ broke in last commit

 * Most extrinsics (txns) accessible via polkadot apps js UI